hughperkins/EasyCL/README.md

 # Recent changes

+* 2015 Aug 15th:
+  * builds again on Windows (as well as on Ubuntu 14.04)
 * 2015 Aug 8th:
   * merged development branches into master.  changes include:
     * clew is now a git submodule again.
 Make sure to do `git submodule init` and `git submodulate update` to download it